gear-tech/gear/examples/README.md

 cargo build --target wasm32-unknown-unknown --release
 ```

-Our application should compile successfully and the final file `target/wasm32-unknown-unknown/release/gear-app.wasm` should appear
+Our application should compile successfully and the final file `target/wasm32-unknown-unknown/release/gear-app.wasm` should appear.